 Ever since this system of democracy was founded it was always open to fraud and corruption.
 The elected officials were always exposed to the possibility of being compromised by their connections to and dealings with banks, corporations and large business.
 As we have seen to our cost this led and is still leading elected officials to make decisions which aren’t always in the best interests of the people they are elected to represent.
 Nowadays many if not most decisions are obviously slanted towards the best interest of banks, corporations and large businesses!

 In Ireland the only main difference between the two main political parties still sadly revolves around the civil war politics of the early 20th Century.
 The sad fact is that our two largest political parties are so similar that the only real difference between them is whose grandparents supported the Treaty and whose grandparents didn’t!
-Their policies are now so similar that all we really have at election time is a game of musical chairs to see which two of the main 4 political parties can do secret deals with each other in order that they can assume the throne and rule over over us for another 5 years until it’s time for another game of musical chairs!
+For the last few years the same can actually be said about the Labour Party and Sinn Fein.
+Their policies are now also so similar to those of the two main parties that all we really have at election time is a game of musical chairs to see which two parties can do secret deals with each other in order that they can assume the throne and rule over over us for another 5 years until it’s time for another game of musical chairs!

 Surely the time has come to consign this outdated and unfit for purpose system to history and move forward with a system of governance that will ensure fairness and equality for everyone, and one in which we can make a better future not only for ourselves but for our children and our grandchildren!